How to Take Meeting Notes Effectively: The Ultimate Guide

 And when you revisit your written notes a week later, you’ll need a cryptologist to decode what you wrote!

-So whether you’re a university student or a top level executive, let’s take a look at some tips that will help you take effective meeting notes.
+So whether you’re a university student or a top level executive, let’s take a look at some tips that will help you take useful meeting notes.